 - (i) Consist of one or more of the following: - a.
-New construction - b.
+New Construction - b.
 Acquisition and Substantial Rehabilitation (including preservation of affordable housing at-risk of conversion to market rate).

-The acquisition must be made through a bona fide sale or transfer from the existing ownership entity to the new ownership entity comprised of a completely disparate ownership structure, which contains no common entity interest at any level of the organizational structure. - c.
+Note: The acquisition must be made through a bona fide sale or transfer from the existing ownership entity to the new ownership entity comprised of a completely disparate ownership structure, which contains no common entity interest at any level of the organizational structure c.
 Conversion of one or more nonresidential structures to residential dwelling units;

-Note: Re-syndication of an Affordable Housing Development is not an eligible capital project.
+Note: Re-syndication of an Affordable Housing Development is not an eligible Capital Project.

 - (ii) Be located within one-half (1⁄2) mile from a Transit Station/Stop that meets the Project Area transit requirements as defined in Section 102(c) or (d).
 The one-half (1⁄2) mile is to be measured from the nearest boarding point of the Transit Station/Stop to the entrance of the residential structure in the Affordable Housing Development furthest from the Transit Station/Stop along a walkable route.
-The walkable route, after completion of the proposed Project, shall be free of negative environmental conditions that deter pedestrian circulation such as barriers, stretches without sidewalks or walking paths, noisy vehicular tunnels, streets, arterials or highways without regulated crossings that facilitate pedestrian movement, minimize stretches without shade or cover, or stretches without lighted streets; - (iii) Rental Affordable Housing Developments must include at least 20 percent of the total residential units as Affordable Units with an overall Project average affordability of all Restricted Units within the Project no greater than 50 percent represented by Area Median Income (AMI).
+The walkable route, after completion of the proposed Project, shall be free of negative environmental conditions that deter pedestrian circulation such as barriers, stretches without sidewalks or walking paths, noisy vehicular tunnels, streets, arterials or highways without regulated crossings that facilitate pedestrian movement, minimize stretches without shade or cover, or stretches without lighted streets; - (iii) Include at least 20 percent of the total residential units as AffordableUnits with an overall Project average affordability of all RestrictedUnits within the Project no greater than 50% represented by AreaMedian Income (AMI).
 Average affordability means the total number of Restricted Units multiplied by each restricted affordability level divided by the total Restricted Units.
-For example, for a 30 unit project with 10 units restricted to 40 percent and 10 units restricted to 60 percent AMI the calculation of the average affordability would be as follows:
+For example, for a 30 unit project with 10 units restricted to 40% and 10 units restricted to 60% AMI the calculation of the average affordability would be as follows:

-10 units @ 40% AMI \rightarrow 10 x 40 = 400 10 units @ 60% AMI \rightarrow 10 x 60 = 600 400 + 600 = 1000 1000/ 20 total restricted units = average affordability of 50% and;
+10 units @ 40% AMI \rightarrow 10 x 40 = 400

+10 units @ 60% AMI \rightarrow 10 x 60 = 600

+1000/ 20 total restricted units = average affordability of 50% and;
-Homeownership Affordable Housing Developments must include at least 20 percent of the total residential units as Affordable Units with an overall Project average affordability of all Restricted Units within the

-Project no greater than 80 percent represented by Area Median Income (AMI).
+(iv) Have a minimum Net Density, upon completion of the Affordable Housing Development, not less than that shown on the following table: